pubnub/pubnub-api/javascript/README.md

 })();</script>
 ```

+>**NOTE:** You do not need to use the `<div id=pubnub>` DIV with this method!

 ## Using with AES256 Encryption

 This client now supports AES256 encryption out of the box!
 And its super-easy to use!
 Check out the
-file encrypted_chat_demo.html for a working example of
+file `encrypted_chat_demo.html` for a working example of
-using encryption between this and other PubNub clients.
+using encryption between JavaScript and other PubNub clients.

 ##### Important Highlights

-1. Be sure to include the base pubnub.js,
+Be sure to include the following JavaScript Files:
+1. pubnub.js,
+2. gibberish, and
-gibberish, and encryption adapter:
+3. encryption adapter:

 ```html
 <script src="http://cdn.pubnub.com/pubnub-3.4.1.min.js"></script>